-Stock Markets Are Falling Again
+Stock Market In Flux As Investors Weigh Latest Coronavirus Impacts

-The stock market dive continues as the number of confirmed U.S. coronavirus cases nears 10,000.
+U.S. stocks fluctuated Thursday as investors tried to absorb the latest financial impacts of the coronavirus.
+The Dow Jones Industrial Average and other indexes went from being down, to up, then down again.

-U.S. markets opened down again Thursday as investors tried to absorb the latest sobering financial impacts of the coronavirus pandemic.
-As trading began, the Dow Jones Industrial Average edged down nearly 700 points, or 3.5%, and the S&P 500 index was down more than 3%.
+The Dow was last down more than 100 points, or 0.6%, and the S&P 500 index was up nearly unchanged.
+But the Nasdaq was up 1.5%.

 That followed Wednesday's fall, when the Dow plunged 6.3% and the S&P 500 lost more than 5%.